jmalenko/whistle/README.md

 source .venv/bin/activate
 ```

-2. Create the model with NAME by running with
+2. Create the model with *ANNA* by running with

 ```
-./whistle.py NAME
+./whistle.py ANNA
 ```

 The output is stored in `whistle.step`.

-Alternatively, you can define the output file with `-o` parameter:
+### 3. Optional: advanced example

+To create a whistle model with name *A N N A* (with spaces between letters) that is saved to file `my_whistle.step `, run:

 ```
-./whistle.py -o my_whistle.step NAME
+./whistle.py -o my_whistle.step "A N N A"
 ```

-### 3. Generate several models with names
+### 4. Generate several models with names

 1. Setup as in previous step 2.